What is Git HEAD? | The Concept of HEAD in Git - Explained

 Now that we know the basics of refs and heads, let talk about the more specific concept of Git HEAD.

-HEAD is a special ref that points to the commit you are currently working on - the currently checked out commit.
-You can think of it as a global variable that can change depending on which commit you've checked out in your working directory.
+HEAD is a special ref that points to the commit you are currently working on - the currently checked out commit in your Git working directory.
+You can think of it as a global variable or environment variable within your Git repo that can change depending on which commit you've checked out in your working directory.
 It is stored in a file called

 .git/HEAD, which I recommend you peek at in your text editor.
 HEAD usually points to the tip/head of the currently active branch, which is represented in the